WilliamHobeika/WilliamHobeika/README.md

 # Hi there, I'm William Hobeika! 👋

-I'm a software engineer | web developer
+I'm a software Engineer | Web Developer

 ## About Me